Turkey's Hagia Sophia holds first Friday prayers since conversion back to mosque - Local News 8

 The Turkish government has tried to reassure skeptics that the building’s Christian artworks and frescoes will not be touched, with technology instead being used to conceal them during Friday prayers.

-The Hagia Sophia was the Roman Empire’s first Christian cathedral and is among the best-known Byzantine structures in the world.
-It switched from a Greek Orthodox cathedral to a mosque in 1453, when the Ottomans conquered Constantinople and renamed the city Istanbul.

-Erdogan has positioned himself as a friend of conservative Islamists in Turkey, moving the country further from those secularist roots.
+Erdogan has positioned himself as a friend of conservative Islamists in Turkey, moving the country further from its secularist roots.

-UNESCO said earlier this month that it “deeply regrets” Turkey’s decision and that the choice was made without the organization receiving prior notification.
+UNESCO said earlier this month that it deeply regretted Turkey’s decision and that the choice was made without the organization receiving prior notification.

 Pope Francis said he was “very saddened” by the building’s conversion.
 Greece’s culture minister, meanwhile, decried the move as “an open provocation to the entire civilized world.”

-Note: An earlier version of this story incorrectly identified the Roman Empire’s first cathedral.
-It was St. John Lateran in Rome.